Pranav20Agrawal/kairos_project/README.md

 - [ ] **Enhanced Memory**: Enable the AI to form connections between memories and generate summaries of past activities
 - [ ] **Web-Based Configuration**: A more powerful dashboard for managing macros, settings, and plugins

+## Contributing 🤝

+We welcome contributions!
+Please feel free to submit a Pull Request.

 ## License 📄

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Support 💬

+If you encounter any issues or have questions, please [open an issue](https://github.com/Pranav20Agrawal/kairos_project/issues) on GitHub.